 DevOps adherents strive for stable operations, founded on consistent OS deployment -- no matter what development throws at them.
 Immutable infrastructure is a key tenet to maintain stable deployments with rapid code releases.

 HashiCorp Vagrant provides a simple way to bypass the Preboot Execution Environment and operating system installs for a DevOps lab.
-Vagrant downloads OS images and allows the administrator to automatically create VMs with some basic configuration.
+Vagrant downloads OS images and allows the administrator to automatically create Vagrant VMs to run them with some basic configuration.

-Follow this Vagrant tutorial in the DevOps lab to deploy a Linux VM and then extend the configuration to three VMs.
+Follow this Vagrant tutorial in the DevOps lab to deploy a Linux VM and then extend the configuration to three.

 Set up Vagrant